SecurityTokenStandard/EIP-Spec/README.md

 - MAY require all transfers to be signed by approved parties off-chain.
 - SHOULD NOT restrict the range of asset classes across jurisdictions which can be represented.
 - SHOULD be ERC20 and MUST be ERC777 compatible.

-## Introduction

-Moving the issuance, trading and lifecycle events of a security onto a public ledger requires having a standard way of modeling securities, their ownership and their properties on-chain.

-A security token requires the following features:

-  - ability to associate metadata with specific securities which are otherwise fungible
-  - flexibility in permissioning and control
-  - ability to moderate transfers of securities using either an on-chain codified rule set or off-chain approvals
-  - association of public data to the security (e.g. issuer details, legal documentation)

 ## Partially-Fungible Token